If you call, the DVLA about Obstructive Sleep Apnoea and make a mistake in what you say, you may well have your licence revoked.

-When you do contact the DVLA, after being diagnosed or suspected to be diagnosed and yet to be confirmed, with Obstructive Sleep Apnoea Syndrome (OSAS), where syndrome means the symptom of suffering from excessive sleepiness liable to interfere with your ability to drive safely, do so only by letter and keep copies of all correspondence for future reference.
+When you do contact the DVLA, after being diagnosed or suspected to be diagnosed and yet to be confirmed, with Obstructive Sleep Apnoea Syndrome (OSAS), where syndrome means the symptom of excessive sleepiness, having, or likely to have, an adverse effect upon driving, do so only by letter and keep copies of all correspondence for future reference.

 If you have to use the DVLA Form SL1 or SL1V make sure it is completed with the assistance of your Sleep Clinic and/or SATA!

 Informing the DVLA is a legal requirement under Section 88 of the 1988 Road Traffic Act.

 This information is for UK drivers only - regulations and requirements in other countries will be different.
 The information is given for general information purposes only.
 It is in no way intended to replace the professional medical care, advice, diagnosis, or treatment of a doctor.
 If you are worried about any aspect of your health, you should consult a doctor in person.